Communicating Work Schedule and Locations

 • In the upper-right, select your profile icon (your picture or initials).

-• Check the box for Show when people message me.
+• Optionally, check the box for Show when people message me.

 • Set the drop-down option for Clear status message after (time increment).
 To leave it showing indefinitely, select Never.